 “Then three years?”

 “But going out on walks in the morning?
 At your age?
 You must be awfully mature Eve.”
-I was just about done with his teasing, but, if not for his company, I would have regressed back to my thoughts of the future.
-That much, is what I convinced myself of.
-I needed something to keep my mind from wandering.
-I then wondered, if I should ask him.
+I was just about done with his teasing.
+However, I appreciated his company.
+It stopped my mind from wandering.

 “Can I ask you something?”